 When a student is absent from school for excused absences or suspension, they are allowed to make up the work that has been missed.
 The number of days they are out will determine the number of days they have to complete the work upon their return.
 For example, if a student has an excused absence for 2 days, they will have 2 days upon their return to complete the work.
 This is the student's responsibility.
-Parents and students are encouraged to contact teachers if make-up work is wanted or needed.
+Classroom assignments can be found in Google Classroom.